Habutiii/tp/docs/UserGuide.md

 Format: `biz f/<your feature here> t/<tag 1> t/<tag 2>`

-* Add multiple tags fro aggregation of a Feature.
+* Add multiple tags for aggregation of a Feature.

 Examples: [See result in 'Viewing Summary Statistics']
 * `biz f/Plan t/A t/B t/C` declares the Feature "Plan" and the Categories "A", "B" and "C" for statistics.